Satellite Internet Data Caps: What You Should Know and Watch Out For

 How Do I Stay Under My Satellite Internet Data Cap?

 • Use compression browser extensions and plug-ins.
-Compression extensions work by compressing the data on a website before it loads in your browser.
+Compression extensions compress the data on a website before it loads in your browser.
 Google Chrome and Mozilla Firefox both have compression extensions you can install.
 Apple Safari doesn’t have any compression add-ons, but Chrome and Firefox are both available for macOS.

 • Stick to low-resolution settings.
 Be mindful of your streaming habits and set video quality accordingly.
 When available, watch videos in the lowest resolution to limit data usage and preserve bandwidth on your home network.